ibm-cloud-docs/FileStorage/index.md

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side and application specific tunings (IP stack, queue depths, and so on).

 Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, it is our recommendation that NFS v3 be used.
 NFS v4.1 is a stateful protocol (not stateless like NFSv3) and thus protocol issues can occur during network events.
-NFS v4.1 must quiesce operations and then perform lock reclamation.
+NFS v4.1 must quiesce all operations and then perform a lock reclamation.
 On a relatively busy NFS file server, the increased latency can cause disruptions.
 The lack of NFS v4.1 multipath/trunking can also extend NFS operations recovery.